How to switch broadband providers

 Can I still switch broadband if I have TV and/or mobile bundled with my broadband?

-With TV bundles you might lose access to extra channels or features, especially if there are freebies exclusive to the package.
+With TV bundles extra channels or features may no longer be accessible, especially if there are freebies exclusive to the package.
 If you are subscribed to Sky or Virgin Media TV you can continue to pay for TV only, but this will not be an option with services such as BT TV or TalkTalk TV, where their exclusive features rely on the broadband connection.
-In those cases you can usually continue using the TV box, but only to receive Freeview broadcasts (and you may need to pay a charge to keep hold of it).
+In those cases you can usually continue using the TV box, but only to receive Freeview broadcasts (and may need to pay a charge to keep hold of it).